en_USEnglish

 Organizing your GTM account

-The data layer is an advanced feature of Google Tag Manager that allows you to store information about users in the form of variables.
-We recommend using the data layer to collect and store information such as name, e-mail address or audience segment specific to each user.
-This makes it easier to personalize your tags and triggers according to users.
+The Data Layer is an advanced feature of Google Tag Manager that allows you to store user information as variables.
+It's recommended to use the Data Layer to collect and store information such as name, email address, or audience segment specific to each user.
+This makes it easier to customize your tags and triggers for each user.

 Testing and validating your tags

-Before deploying your tags in production, it's important to test and validate them to make sure they're working properly.
-Google Tag Manager offers testing and debugging tools that enable you to check whether your tags are triggering correctly, and to detect any configuration errors.
+Before deploying your tags to production, it's important to test and validate them to ensure they're working properly.
+Google Tag Manager offers testing and debugging tools that allow you to verify that your tags are firing correctly and detect any configuration errors.

 Security and access control

-Since Google Tag Manager allows multiple users to access the same account, it's important to implement appropriate security measures.
-You can define roles and permissions for each user, to control who can access and modify your tags.
-It is also advisable to follow good data security practices to protect user information.
+Because Google Tag Manager allows multiple users to access a single account, it's important to implement appropriate security measures.
+You can set roles and permissions for each user to control who can access and edit your tags.
+It's also recommended to follow data security best practices to protect user information.

 Google Tag Manager use cases